 ** To see if you qualify for a TOEFL/IELTS waiver for admission, please see this website.
 Important: MechSE strongly urges all International applicants to provide TOEFL/IELTS scores regardless of waiver eligibility because TOEFL/IELTS scores are required for TA eligibility.

 - An application is complete when all components have been received by MechSE.
 For full consideration, all parts of the application must be received by the deadline.

 - GRE scores – Please see above to see if the GRE is required for your program.
-If required, the score must be reported electronically by ETS.
-The code for the University of Illinois at Urbana-Champaign is 1836.
-GRE subject tests are not required.

 - Additional requirements for international applicants

 All applicants to on campus MS and PhD programs are automatically considered for financial support in the form of fellowships, research assistantships, and teaching assistantships.
 More information about fellowships, research assistantships, and teaching assistantships is available here.